xmake-io/xmake-docs/manual.md

 * [add_cfuncs](#targetadd_cfuncs)
 * [add_cxxfuncs](#targetadd_cxxfuncs)

-These interfaces, in fact, use some of the detection settings in the [option] (#option) option, for example:
+These interfaces, in fact, use some of the detection settings in the [option](#option) option, for example:

 ```lua
 option("wchar")